ValentinaChaconBuitrago/local_business_reserVAMOS/README.md

-# Microshopping
+# ReserVAMOS

-Microshopping is a web application meant to support local business.
-Users get a list of local businesses close to their current location.
-In more detail, users have access to the location on the map of the store and its details.
-Users can create an account and register their own business.
+ReserVAMOS is a web application meant to support local business.
+Users get a list of local businesses close to their current location and create reservations.
+In more detail, clients have access to the location on the map of the store and its details and are allowed to create reservations.
+Business owners can create an account and register their own business.
 ![](files/mainPage.png)

 ## Authors